 An Irish immigrant, a storyteller at heart and a bit of a wanderer, I hold a firm belief that every place is a thin place – where the veil between heaven and earth are stretched taut, where two worlds meet, where spirit touches matter.
 A place where the invisible is not necessarily unseen.

-I’ve experienced thin places in the hills of Ireland, the mountains of Switzerland, the ruins of Israel, and the monasteries and art museums of Italy – as well as my tiny rustic cabin tucked in the woods behind our home.
-I have also experienced thin places in homeless shelters, ICU wards, mud hovels and remote jungle forests so hot that each breath sears your lungs.
+I’ve experienced thin places in the hills of Ireland, the mountains of Switzerland, the ruins of Israel, and the monasteries and art museums of Italy – as well as my tiny rustic prayer cabin, tucked in the woods behind our home.
+I have also experienced thin places in homeless shelters, ICU wards, mud hovels, refugee camps and remote jungle forests so hot that each breath sears your lungs.

-I have a passion for those who feel invisible and forgotten – especially orphans – which is why I lead a non-profit arts and compassion organization called Ancient Path.
-Some of my greatest fulfillment has come from seeing artists bring beauty to barren places and uncovering the creative potential in the people who live there.
+I count myself privileged to work with many gifted friends here and in Africa through our non-profit arts and compassion organization, Ancient Path.
+Some of my greatest fulfillment has come from seeing artists bring beauty to barren places, uncovering the God-given creative potential of the people who live there.